Arkansas Court Records

 The Arkansas Statutes code § 9–27–320 prevents a juvenile who is either arrested or found delinquent from being photographed or fingerprinted, especially when the crime for which such person is booked is considered delinquency.
 However, these details may be collected if the juvenile is convicted in an adult court.
 Keep in mind that juvenile conviction in Arkansas may only be possible if the crime committed is a capital crime like rape, murder, or felony.

-What Cases are Heard by Arkansas Juvenile Courts?
+What Cases Are Heard by Arkansas Juvenile Courts?

-Abused, Neglected, or Dependent juvenile.
+- Abused, Neglected, or Dependent juvenile.
 This refers to young persons who have been abused physically or psychologically.
 It also includes neglected or adopted juveniles.

 Who is Eligible to View Juvenile Records in Arkansas